EcoTrain/WM_doc/docs/presentation/storage_entities/intro.md

 In this case, the configuration includes:

+- Name of the drug
 - Type (form) of the drug
 - Color of preparation
-- Dosage
-- Name
-- Notes

 <div align="center"><img type="imgscreen" src="/WM_doc/img/presentation/med/medConstructor.png"/></div>